Receive periodic news and updates relating to SpringerOpen.

-The research topics addressed by Advanced Modeling and Simulation in Engineering Sciences cover the vast domain of the advanced modeling and simulation of materials, processes and structures governed by the laws of mechanics.
+The research topics addressed by Advanced Modeling and Simulation in Engineering Sciences (AMSES) cover the vast domain of the advanced modeling and simulation of materials, processes and structures governed by the laws of mechanics.
 The emphasis is on advanced and innovative modeling approaches and numerical strategies.
 The main objective is to describe the actual physics of large mechanical systems with complicated geometries as accurately as possible using complex, highly nonlinear and coupled multiphysics and multiscale models, and then to carry out simulations with these complex models as rapidly as possible.
 In other words, this research revolves around efficient numerical modeling along with model verification and validation.
 Therefore, the corresponding papers deal with advanced modeling and simulation, efficient optimization, inverse analysis and simulation-based control.
 These challenging issues require multidisciplinary efforts – particularly in modeling, numerical analysis and computer science – which will be treated in this journal.

 All articles published by Advanced Modeling and Simulation in Engineering Sciences are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

 Authors of articles published in Advanced Modeling and Simulation in Engineering Sciences are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the SpringerOpen copyright and license agreement.